 These advanced foods classed are 2 courses bundled into one, specially designed for the baking enthusiast who has a personal interest in specialty baking.
 This course will offer a double block of advanced training.
-More information on page 21 of this booklet.
+Check out the Specialty Programs section of this booklet for more information about this program.